 Because as the world woke up to the social and economic implications of this pandemic, employees globally turned to their employers and leaders for advice on what to do.

-The number of comments coming in now – at a rate of around 300 a day – betrays a desire among employees for organisations to take action, or to give clarity on what lies ahead.
+The number of comments coming in at the end of March — at a rate of around 300 a day — betrays a desire among employees for organisations to take action, or to give clarity on what lies ahead.

 Peakon comments have become a channel through which employees are expressing their views and concerns about this crisis, leaving their feedback on what should be done next, and even giving thanks for action already taken.
 While we never disclose the content of comments, we can reveal that the vast majority of them are of negative sentiment – accompanied by a low numerical score.

 Employees are taking the opportunity to talk about the virus in response to most of the questions on their surveys, with the most frequently occurring words including: Corona, covid, virus, pandemic, situation, office, manage, response, crisis, impact, health, communication, WHF, family, hand gel, and travel.
-This gives us an insight into what employees are concerned about in particular.
+This gives us an insight into the most pressing employee concerns.

 Tracking COVID-19 around the globe

 The inflow of employee comments on this topic generally tracked the spread of the virus around the world.
-While the comments originated in the east, the inflow soon shifted towards the west – growing exponentially in European countries after the first cases were confirmed.
-For example, we started to see a far greater flow of comments from the UK and US as of March 1st, when reality started to hit home in these two countries.
+While the comments originated in the East, the inflow soon shifted towards the West — growing exponentially in European countries after the first cases were confirmed.
+For example, we started to see a far greater flow of comments from the UK and US as of March 1st, when the reality started to hit home in these two countries.

 In the UK, between the first week of March and the second we noticed a 156% jump in the proportion of Coronavirus-related comments.
 By the third week of this month, as the severity of the situation became all too apparent, the difference grew to a striking 900%.